Its-Just-Nans/bluehats.global/content/about.md

 ## Free Software in/by/for the public sector

-BlueHats are civil servants who promote Free and Open Source software in the public sector around the world.
+BlueHats is a community of worldwide civil servants who promote Free and Open Source software in, by and for the public sector.
 They believe taxes should go to Free Software, endorsing the "public money, public code" principle.

 # 👓 Co-founders